TipperScout/Planet-Gen-3D-Devlog/README.md

 ~~~
 1/16/26 - 2.5.0
   -- Add plate tectonics!
 This includes voronoi noise for the plates, and then tectonic activity for mountains and valleys.
-  -- Added a maps to see tectonic plates, and interactions.
+  -- Added maps to see tectonic plates, and interactions.
 Blue is convergent, green divergent and red is transform.
 Though, transform boundaries don't do anything currently.
   -- Lowered stone threshold for mountains from 50 to 25.
   -- Renamed "Default" map to "Surface"
 ~~~
 ~~~
 1/17/26 - 2.5.1
-  -- Made is so that plates moving in the same direction don't get assigned to transform boundaries, and work better based on the stored angles.
+  -- Made it so that plates moving in the same direction don't get assigned to transform boundaries, and work better based on the stored angles.
 ~~~
 ~~~
 1/17/26 - 2.5.2